t83714/fractal-component/examples/RandomGif/README.md

 ## Quick Start

-To try it out, simply create a HTML file with the following content:
+To try it out, simply create a HTML file with the following content (also available on [CodePen](https://codepen.io/t83714/pen/RYQWPg)):
 ```html
 <!doctype html>
 <html>